 Montgomery, Alabama 36109-3398

-Persons who do not meet general admission requirements, but who are judged to have potential for success may be approved for conditional admission.
+Individuals who do not meet general admission requirements, but who are judged to have potential for success may be approved for conditional admission.
 An individual interested in admission as a conditionally admitted student should contact the Admissions Office.

 Students seeking conditional admission are highly encouraged to submit two letters of recommendation.
 Reference forms are included in the paper admissions packet, or you can download reference forms here.
 The reference forms should be completed by a non-family member and returned to the university.